mechmotum/mechmotum.github.io/content/setup-development-environment.rst

   tool and to also incorporate Conda lock files.
-- pip and the related tools have come a long way in the last 15 years, so you may be able to get away with only using packages directly installed from PyPi, but the second you need a package that the PyPi paradigm does not support, you have to move back to more general package managers, like Conda.
+- pip and the related tools have come a long way in the last 15 years, so you may be able to get away with only using packages directly installed from PyPI, but the second you need a package that the PyPI paradigm does not support, you have to move back to more general package managers, like Conda.
-  You can read about the fundamental flaws the PyPi approach has here: https://pypackaging-native.github.io/ if you want to know the gory details.
+  You can read about the fundamental flaws the PyPI approach has here: https://pypackaging-native.github.io/ if you want to know the gory details.
   My opinion is that Conda is still the more full proof approach for a scientific software setup for our general use cases.